xeger/kos-ramp/README.md

 ------------------

-Programs beginning with `lib_` contain reusable functions and are invoked by other programs using `RUN ONCE`.
+Programs beginning with `lib_` contain reusable functions and are invoked by other programs using `RUN ONCE` or `RUNONCEPATH()`.

 Beware that libs cannot run other libs!
-If two library scripts depend on one anothers' functions, then you must make sure to `RUN ONCE` both scripts from every top-level program that uses either oft hem!
+If two library scripts depend on one another's functions, then you must make sure to `RUN ONCE` both scripts from every top-level program that uses either oft hem!

 Comments and Documentation
 --------------------------